The Mayors of Newbury

 Places are limited, and pre-booking is required.
 Joining instructions will be emailed in advance.
 Bookings close one day beforehand.

-To enjoy this talk you will need a computer (or laptop/tablet) which has speakers and a microphone and, ideally, also a webcam.
+To enjoy this talk you will need a computer (or laptop/tablet) which has speakers and a microphone.
+Ideally, also a webcam.
 You also need to be able to access your emails from this device.
 First-time users will be asked to download a small piece of software, which will be sent in advance.
 For further technical help ask .

 Anthony PickFormer West Berkshire councillor and past mayor of Newbury